oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 This section describes some of the more advanced features supported by Bytecode DSL interpreters.

 ### Cached and uncached execution

-It is strongly recommended to enable uncached execution, because it can reduce the footprint of your language and improve start-up times.

 By default, Bytecode DSL interpreters execute _cached_, allocating memory to profile conditional branches, operation specializations, and more.
 These profiles allow Truffle compilation to produce highly optimized code.